Get insider access

 No RGB

-The Finalmouse ULX Pro Series uses XPANEL, which is a web-based configuration client that you can access from Finalmouse's website here.
-This utility lets you choose between polling rates, lift-off distance options, and five CPI presets.
+The Finalmouse ULX Pro Series uses XPANEL, a web-based configuration client you can access from Finalmouse's website.
+This utility lets you choose between polling rates, lift-off distance options, and custom CPI settings.
+(Note that the software video tour only shows CPI presets available, as we recorded this video on earlier firmware before this option was available).
 You can also toggle Motion Sync and adjust the LED behavior on the wireless receiver dongle.
 You can also download a desktop version of the software for Windows or Linux.

 10